On input-to-state stability verification of identified models obtained by Koopman operator: Conclusion

-This work proposed a beneficial class of functions named \emph{sector basis functions} for identifying the vector field of the system.
-The identified system takes the form of a specific kind of nonlinear system whose input-to-state stability conditions were formulated as linear algebraic inequalities and, thus, can be constructively verified.
-Additionally, two directions of the extensions of the basis functions were introduced.
-Simulation on the macroscopic traffic dynamics was exploited for examining the proposed results.
+This work proposes a beneficial class of functions named \emph{Sector Basis Functions} for identifying the vector field of the system.
+The identified system takes the form of a specific type of nonlinear system whose input-to-state stability conditions were formulated as linear algebraic inequalities and, thus, can be constructively verified.
+Additionally, two directions of the extensions of the basis functions are introduced.
+Simulation of the macroscopic traffic dynamics and a more complex one-dimensional wave equation system with nonlinear terms were exploited for examining the proposed results.
+These simulations demonstrated the effectiveness of our approach in identifying and reconstructing complex dynamical systems under various disturbance scenarios.

+\paragraph{\textbf{Limitations and Future Work}} Although our method shows promise, there are several limitations and areas for future research.
+First, the performance of the method under large amplitude disturbances requires further investigation, as we observed challenges in verifying the ISS condition in such scenarios.
+Second, the selection of appropriate basis functions for different types of systems remains a challenge and could benefit from further study.

 Future work topics include further applications to power system dynamics and extending the theory to descriptor systems.
+The application to power system dynamics could provide valuable insights into grid stability and control under varying load conditions and renewable energy integration.
+Extending the theory to descriptor systems would broaden the applicability of our method to a wider class of systems, including those with algebraic constraints.

+Building upon our current research, we will explore methods to relax specific mathematical constraints in our framework.
+Our focus will be on relaxing the strict sector condition $\nu f_{j'}^{i}(\nu) > 0$ for all $\nu \neq 0$.
+To this end, we will investigate the application of machine learning techniques to adaptively learn and approximate nonlinear functions that may violate these conditions.
+We aim to develop a dynamic framework combining our theoretical framework with data-driven methods, using neural networks or other flexible function approximators to model system components that exhibit different characteristics.
+This approach could extend our method to a wider class of nonlinear systems while preserving analytical traceability.

+Additionally, future research could explore adaptive methods for selecting and refining basis functions based on system behavior, potentially improving the model's accuracy and robustness.
+The integration of machine learning techniques, such as deep learning, with our GPS method could also be an interesting avenue for enhancing the identification of highly complex nonlinear systems.

+Finally, addressing implementation-level issues in Koopman operator theory, particularly the challenge of dealing with cases where the logarithm of the linear representation matrix may not exist due to negative eigenvalues, remains an important area for future investigation.
+This could involve developing alternative representations or numerical methods to handle such cases effectively.